-Section E - Other Farm Income
+Sections 24 & 25 - Other Farm Income

 If the operator has multiple operations, only account for the income that belongs to the operation identified on the label.
-For operators with multiple operations, keep in mind the acres and livestock reported in Sections A, B, and C for the selected operation.
-Income from the other operations is accounted for in Section J.
+For operators with multiple operations, keep in mind the acres and livestock reported in previous sections for the selected operation.
+Income from the other operations is accounted for in Section 35.